Tea seed oil co2 extraction process

 Crush the hulled tea seeds and sieve through a 40-60 mesh sieve;

 CO2 supercritical extraction, fluid extraction pressure is 35 M P a, extraction temperature is 40 ° C, CO 2 fluid flow is 700 ~ 800 L / h, extraction time is 3h, the tea seed oil is obtained;

 Extraction pressure is the main factor affecting the extraction efficiency of fats and oils.
 The solubility of fats and oils in CO2 increases with increasing pressure, but the increase in pressure will lead to a substantial increase in equipment investment.
 In addition, when the operating pressure is high, the color of the extracted fat becomes deeper, which has a certain effect on the quality of the oil.

-When the pressure is 35 MPa, the extraction rate of tea seed oil is close to 90%, and the color of the fat is yellow, which meets the standards of edible oil.
+- Pressure: When the pressure is 35 MPa, the extraction rate of the tea seed oil is close to 90%, and the color of the fat is yellow, which meets the standards of edible oil.

 - Temperature: The extraction temperature affects the solubility of fats in CO2.
 At low pressure, an increase in temperature will greatly reduce the density of the fluid, thereby reducing the solubility of the solute.
 Under high pressure, the change in fluid density caused by temperature increase is small.
 At this time, the influence of the saturated vapor pressure of the solute with the increase of temperature plays a leading role, and the solubility of the solute increases.
 However, the high temperature hinders the diffusion process, squalene is easily decomposed or converted into other substances, and the energy consumption is increased.